 The aforementioned 2019 Altimeter digital transformation strategy survey found CIOs are the most likely role to sponsor digital initiatives, while CEOs are the likeliest to (unsurprisingly) take on a leadership role in some form over these efforts.

-Going back to the Bob’s example, Levin noted he and his staff explored ownership carefully, asking:
+Going back to Bob’s, Levin noted he and his staff explored ownership carefully, asking:

 - “Was [the digital transformation initiative] going to live as a standalone department?”

-- “Was it going to live inside the marketing group, which had initially identified the need?”
+- “Was it going to live inside the marketing group, which initially identified the need?”

 - “Or was it going to live within some other department [with] part of it in marketing?”

-Invariably, other departments will want a say in the logistics and setup of your transformation.
-But as with a customer data platform, it’s something marketing needs to own and operate for the brand.
+Invariably, other colleagues outside marketing will want a say in the logistics and setup of your transformation.
+But as with a CDP, it’s something marketing needs to own.

-Predictably, different brands want to accomplish different things from their digital transformations.
+Predictably, different brands want different things from their digital transformations.

-Some companies want to streamline supply chains and accelerate speed to market.
-Others want to enhance cloud computing capabilities to enhance project collaboration across teams.
+Some want to streamline supply chains and accelerate speed to market.
+Others want to enhance cloud-computing capabilities to enhance project collaboration across teams.

-More specifically, you need to figure out what you can do to better understand and serve customers:
+More specifically, you need to figure out how to better understand and serve customers.

 The importance of a high-quality customer experience can’t be overstated enough today.

-While some may argue digital transformation and CX aren’t one and the same, they are inextricably linked in that transformation must account for buyer personas, value propositions, and messaging around products and services offered — all of which, of course, tie back to your customers.
+While digital transformation and CX aren’t one and the same, they are inextricably linked in that transformation must account for buyer personas, value propositions, and messaging around products and services offered — all of which tie back to your customers.

-It’s this final question that should be addressed first and foremost by you and your leadership team, as choosing the right marketing and sales technologies will impact every other part of your approach.
+This should be addressed first and foremost by your leadership team, as choosing the right business technologies will impact every part of your transformation approach.

-Big data solutions including data lakes and warehouses remain popular tools for marketers today.
-However, the CDP is supplanting these resources and similar software as the go-to martech to facilitate, streamline, and expedite transformation plans for countless brands, and it’s easy to see why.
+However, the CDP is supplanting these systems as the go-to tech to facilitate, streamline, and expedite transformation plans for many companies.
+And it’s easy to see why.